-I, , give permission to about my academic and clinical performance while a student in the Ventura College ADN program.
-Information released may include current status, theoretical nursing courses completed, ability to apply theoretical content in the clinical area, clinical competence related to nursing skills, communication and interpersonal relationships, judgment, organization, prioritization and professionalism.
+I, , give permission to to release information to about my academic and clinical performance while a student in n the Ventura College ADN program.
+Information released may include curr rent status, theoretical nursing courses completed, ability to apply theoretical content in the clin nical area, clinical competence related to nursing skills, communication and interpersonal re- lationships, judgment, organization, prioritization and professionalism.
+This is primarily used when asking an instructor or the director for a recommendation / referral to a school or a clinical agency.
+Telephone Release for Clinical Agen cies I give the School of Nursing permission on to release my name and home telephone number to the various clinical agencies to which I will be assigned while a student in this program.
+I understand this is being done in the even nt the agency needs to reach me about a client-related issue after I have left the facility.
+Information Release for Clinical Age encies I give the School of Nursing permission on to disclose information about my medical and criminal background history to clinical agencies as needed to obtain clinical placements: All students must sign to be assigned a clinical placemen ıt.
+Signature: Printed Name: Date:

-Signature:

-Printed Name:

-Date:

-Information will be released up to one year after the affixed date.

-This form is primarily used when asking an instructor or the director for a recommendation / referral to a school or a clinical agency.